Ectopic Pregnancy - Medical Condition

 If you’ve had an infection in the pelvic region (e.g., pelvic inflammatory disease) or pelvic surgery, or were born with a medical condition that narrowed your fallopian tubes, you have a greater chance of having an ectopic pregnancy.
 A previous ectopic pregnancy can also increase your risk of a second ectopic pregnancy.
 An unsuccessful tubal ligation, a sterilization procedure in which the fallopian tubes are cut or blocked, can contribute to the risk of an ectopic pregnancy.

-Rarely, ectopic pregnancies have also been linked to the use of progesterone-only birth control pills, and the morning-after pill.
-Women who use intrauterine devices (IUD, a type of birth control), especially those containing progesterone, have a higher risk of having an ectopic pregnancy if they do become pregnant despite using the IUD.
+Rarely, ectopic pregnancies have also been linked to the use of an intrauterine device (a type of birth control).
+Women who use an IUD have a higher risk of having an ectopic pregnancy if they do become pregnant despite using the IUD.
 The use of certain assisted reproductive techniques may also increase the risk of ectopic pregnancy, as can having multiple sexual partners, increasing age, and cigarette smoking.

 Irregular vaginal bleeding, pelvic pain, or a missed period can be a sign of an ectopic pregnancy, although some women with an ectopic pregnancy continue to menstruate.
 Most ectopic pregnancies are discovered before the woman even knows she’s pregnant.